ErezHorev/dockerized_nfs_server/README.md

 ### Prerequisites
 [**Get docker !**](https://docs.docker.com/linux/started/)

-### Note
+### Before you start
+* This was originally created for the following purposes: development, testing and playground, as i develop locally on my pc without the need to have a real nfs server while on train/plain and w/o dirtying my pc with non-essential packages.
+I haven't tested it performance-wise nor using it in production.
-This nfs server is not secured and using docker `privileged` flag in order to allow mount NFS filesystem and export it as docker volume (also for use by other containers).
+* This nfs server is currently not secured and using docker `privileged` flag in order to allow mount NFS filesystem, export it as docker volume (also for use by other containers) and overcome security modules limitations (e.g. 'selinux', 'appArmor'..etc).
-Originally created for testing, playground, development ..etc.
+It can be run in more secured mode, if you'll handle those limitations by yourself and then start server by just running:
+`docker run -d --name mynfs --cap-add=SYS_ADMIN erezhorev/dockerized_nfs_server`
+for example, the following command will work on ubuntu overriding appArmor's docker policy:
+`docker run -d --name mynfs --cap-add=SYS_ADMIN --security-opt apparmor:unconfined erezhorev/dockerized_nfs_server`.

 Start server
 =====